FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies and University Services

 This policy and Policy RA70 Research Administration Property & Equipment requires the maintenance of records and the protection of capital assets (equipment and facilities/property) acquired by the University used in the conduct of University programs and activities.

 Capital assets have an acquisition cost of at least $5,000, have an estimated life of at least one (1) year, and are procured using a capital general ledger account.
 Accounting standards and federal regulations require the University to identify and control the location, use, and status of capital equipment.
-Property Inventory, a division of the Office of the Corporate Controller, is responsible for recording and maintaining records of all capital assets purchased through the University’s procurement system.
+Property Inventory, a division of the Office of the Office of Budget and Finance, is responsible for recording and maintaining records of all capital assets purchased through the University’s procurement system.
 See Procedure CR2019 Accounting for Capital and Non-Capital Property (Equipment and Facilities) for details on accounting for capital equipment and CR2020 Property Fabrication for details on accounting for fabricated property.

 University departments are responsible for: